 - How to Organize and Run a Successful Human Library (Infopeople) and handouts (pdf)

 - Short video about the Living Library Program in Calgary, Canada

-- Human Library UK for resources and community
+- Human Library UK

 - Copenhagen-based Human Library Organization, also on Facebook